Chunlong101/SharePointTips/Sites.Selected/README.md

    c.
 Bind the application to one or more sites and grant it access to the target site (Read/Write/Manage/FullControl, choose one).
 This step can be completed in various ways:

        - Register another application in Azure app registration with `Sites.FullControl.All` permission, then use Graph API (`https://graph.microsoft.com/v1.0/sites/{sitesId}/permissions`) or PnP PowerShell + certificate connection (`Connect-PnPOnline -CertificatePat xxx -CertificatePassword xxx`, `Grant-PnPAzureADAppSitePermission`) to accomplish it.
-(Currently if we're using `Connect-PnPOnline -ClientId xxx -ClientSecret xxx` then it will go to ACS, azure access control service, not what we want, and that's the reason why we use `Connect-PnPOnline -CertificatePat xxx -CertificatePassword xxx`)
+(Currently if we're using `Connect-PnPOnline -ClientId xxx -ClientSecret xxx` then it will go to ACS, azure access control service, not what we want for Microsoft Graph, and that's the reason why we use `Connect-PnPOnline -CertificatePat xxx -CertificatePassword xxx`)

        - Use `Connect-PnPOnline -Url $targetSiteUrl -Interactive + Global Admin` to connect to the target site, then use PnP PowerShell `Grant-PnPAzureADAppSitePermission` to complete the process.